scottjehl/PE/README.md

 <h1 data-pe="data.page"></h1>
 ```

-That object binding alone will not do anything yet, but once an element is bound to an object or array, additional pe attributes on that element or on that element's child elements can reference that array or object with shorthand of either `[]` or `{}`.
+That object binding alone will not do anything yet, but once an element is bound to an object or array, additional pe attributes on that element or on that element's child elements can reference that array or object with shorthand of `$`.

 The following example is functionally equivalent to the first H1 example above, using shorthand syntax: